PyCQA/pydocstyle/docs/snippets/cli.rst

     When using any of the ``--select``, ``--ignore``, ``--add-select``, or ``--add-ignore`` command line flags, it is possible to pass a prefix for an error code.
-It will be expanded so that any code begining with that prefix will match.
-For example, running the command ``pydocstyle --ignore=D4`` will ignore all docstring content issues as their error codes begining with "D4" (i.e. D400, D401, D402, D403, and D404).
+It will be expanded so that any code beginning with that prefix will match.
+For example, running the command ``pydocstyle --ignore=D4`` will ignore all docstring content issues as their error codes beginning with "D4" (i.e. D400, D401, D402, D403, and D404).

 Return Code